 The organization was originated by Dr. John G. Williamson (CERN, Glasgow U.) and the late Dr. Martin van der Mark (Philips).
 The name Quicycle is a contraction of the term quantum bicycle, which is a visual description of their work describing the substructure of the electron.
 It is also a reminder to keep things simple.

 An electron is formed when a photon makes two revolutions per wavelength, tracing a torus-shaped double-loop rotation in momentum space, in order to comprise the stable, elementary particle.

 We consider that, while the standard models of the things that matter in subatomic particle physics, as well as our understanding of gravity and the structure of the universe, have contributed much of value, many anomalies and unexplained phenomena persist.
 Modern physics has continued to build upon the axiomatic existence of the subatomic particles without considering from where their properties emerge

 We intend to build upon what has been learned from the standard model, and in recognizing where and why its limits arise, to overcome them and extend our understanding.
 We accomplish this by delving into both the very large and the very small.
 On the one hand, we examine the level of sub-quantum mechanics, where particle structures that give rise to their properties are investigated and elucidated.
 On the other, we probe the large-scale structures and origin of the Universe.
 In the center, we explore the intermediate domain of quantum chemistry and solid state physics.
 Our aim is to tie together and also extend the elements of the standard model.
 In this pursuit, we warmly invite other scientists to similarly engage in public in this manner.

 It is time to pursue deeper levels of clarity and understanding, and to find the science that works, based upon established principles, experimental results, and thinking that makes sense.

-And if, through this process, we find ourselves in the vicinity of Hilbert’s 6th, all the better.
+And if, through this process, we find ourselves closer to solving Hilbert’s 6th problem, all the better.